Betaab Valley: Etymology

-The valley was named after the 1983 blockbuster film Betaab.
+The valley was named after the 1983 film Betaab.
 Natively known as Hagan Valley or Hagoon, the location became a popular tourist destination after the film Betaab, starring Sunny Deol and Amrita Singh, was shot there.

 History

 Betaab Valley, which is a part of Pahalgam area – one of the several sub-valleys of Kashmir Valley came into existence during the post geosynclinal stage of the development of the Himalayas.
 The valley lies between the two Himalayan Ranges – Pir Panjal and Zanskar.